nessalc/lapo-presenter-notes/README.md

 	https://www.python.org/downloads/

 ### Virtual Environment
-Create a virtual environment for the Presenter Notes Project Create directory for the Python virtual environment,
+Create a virtual environment for the Presenter Notes Project.
+Begin by creating a directory for the Python virtual environment;
 I am using d:\Projects\lapoPresenterNotes\ for the virtual environments:

 	md d:\Projects\lapoPresenterNotes